 The course begins with the opening of Summer Session I and ends with the conclusion of Summer Session II.
-There is no clinical practice on Memorial Day or the July 4th Holiday.
-Vacation time must be scheduled with the clinical preceptor to schedule rotations appropriately.
+No clinical practice is permitted on Memorial Day, Juneteenth, or the July 4th Holiday.
+No preplanned vacation time will be granted for program-scheduled clinical time, with no exceptions.

 When the student has reached 336 hours of clinical time, which usually occurs sometime after the first week in August, they may utilize the time remaining until the official end of the Summer II Session for any needed make-up time.